Governing Together: Toward Infrastructure for Community-Run Social Media: Findings

-Having been encouraged to think about organizational and social approaches, participants also \textbf{questioned whether a ``tool'' had to be technical in nature}.
+Having been told that a tool could include organizational and social approaches, participants also \textbf{questioned whether a ``tool'' had to be technical in nature}.
 At the core, any tools devised to support inter-community governance had to be ``{\em social tools}'' (P5).
-P4 stated: ``{\em I think that really, at a deeper level, this is about moderators across communities talking to each other and building enough of a community that we're able to really be in touch and know who to talk to and when to have these conversations}.''
-Participants pointed out that simply having \textbf{regular open moderator calls} might help foster the community of communities they envisioned.
-P13 imagined how this simple sense of community might in turn help encourage the adoption of technical tools that made governance work easier: ``{\em Wouldn't it be nice if there was a tool [...] and I announced [it] to my trust bubble: {\em Hey, did you see this thing?} [...]
-And now, it bops, bops, bops [throughout the trust bubbles], and suddenly 50\% of the Fediverse is doing it, and the rest can do it by osmosis.}'' In short, a broader cultural shift might be facilitated by technologies --- but ultimately, does not require them.
+P4 stated: ``{\em I think that really, at a deeper level, this is about moderators across communities talking to each other and building enough of a community that we're able to really be in touch and know who to talk to and when to have these conversations [about frictions]}.''
+Participants pointed out that simply having {regular open moderator calls} might help foster the community of communities they envisioned.
+P13 imagined how this simple sense of community might in turn help encourage the adoption of technical tools that made dealing with frictions easier: ``{\em Wouldn't it be nice if there was a tool [...] and I announced [it] to my trust bubble: {\em Hey, did you see this thing?} [...]
+And now, it bops, bops, bops [throughout the trust bubbles], and suddenly 50\% of the Fediverse is doing it, and the rest can do it by osmosis.}'' In short, a cultural shift might be facilitated by technologies --- but ultimately, does not require them.